tatianegercina/FinTech/01-Lesson-Plans/Whiteboard-Interviews/LessonPlan.md

 * Students will have 5 minutes for the interviewer to review the interview question README and solution.
 Then, the remaining 25 minutes will be allocated for the actual interview.

-* Students should reference the [Problem Solving Guidelines](Activities/01-Ins_Problem_Solving_Guidelines/Solved/TechnicalInterviewGuidelines.pdf) to implement the methodologies into their interview performances.
+* Students should reference the [problem solving guidelines](Activities/01-Ins_Problem_Solving_Guidelines/Solved/TechnicalInterviewGuidelines.pdf) to implement the methodologies into their interview performances.

 Then, slack out the first [interview question](Activities/03-Stu_Partner_Interviews/Solved) and let the interviews begin!